Kelv04/Software-Requirements/SRS.md

 1. Effect of Parameter
 2. Profile Completeness

-Problem: Imcomplete or outdated profile can result in prohibited to access the system
+Problem: Incomplete or outdated profile can result in prohibited to access the system

 Solution: Prompt users to frequently update their profile with regular notification